oaworks/oa-works/src/impact/testimonials.md

 ---
 layout: layouts/testimonials.liquid
 title: Testimonials
-meta_description: What our community says about us and our work
+meta_description: What our community says about us and our work.
 ---